zowe/docs-site/docs/getting-started/cli-getting-started.md

 **Note:** The port defaults to 443 if you omit the `--port` option.
 Specify a different port if your host system does not use port 443.

+**Note:** If z/OSMF is configured for HA in Sysplex, the CLI zosmf-profile should be created with DVIPA address/hostname to ensure availability of REST services. see [Configuring z/OSMF high availability in Sysplex](../user-guide/systemrequirements-zosmf-ha.md)

 ### Using a zosmf profile

 ```